Uddingston: Transport

 Uddingston railway station is served by ScotRail trains, typically running two hourly services on the Argyle Line and a third hourly service on the Shotts Line, all of which use the nearby Uddingston Viaduct, a Category A listed structure from the late 19th century.
 On the train running to Dalmuir or Milngavie via Glasgow, the next stop to the west is Cambuslang; Glasgow Central is six stops and approximately 16 minutes' journey time from Uddingston on the Argyle line, and one or two stops (dependent on the train) from Glasgow Central on the Edinburgh line train, a journey time of roughly twelve minutes.
 In the opposite direction towards Larkhall and Lanark on the Argyle line, the next stop to the south is Motherwell, while on the Edinburgh line, the next stop to the east is Bellshill.

 Uddingston is served by three buses, two operated by First Glasgow and one by Coakley.
-The First 255 and 240 buses run from Motherwell to Buchanan Bus Station in Glasgow.
+Routes 255 and 240 run from Motherwell to Buchanan bus station in Glasgow.
 The 255 runs through Hamilton and Bothwell then through the east end of Glasgow via Parkhead to the city centre.
 The 240 runs via Bellshill and adjoins with the 255's route after Uddingston.
 The Coakley 107 service runs circularly through Uddingston, Hamilton, Wishaw, Motherwell and Bellshill.

 The M74 motorway runs directly to the north and east of Uddingston, with junctions situated at either end of the town (J3A Daldowie giving access to the M73 and M8, and J5 Raith for the major A725 which also links to the M8).
 Its construction has led to a physical separation of the southern centre of Uddingston from the peripheral settlements to the north, with the motorway being used as the administrative border when the local authority areas of North Lanarkshire and South Lanarkshire were created in the 1990s.

 Education

-There are two local primary schools, the Roman Catholic St John the Baptist Primary School on North British Road and the non-denominational Muiredge Primary School on Watson Street.
+There are two local primary schools, the Roman Catholic St John the Baptist Primary on North British Road (which has a catchment area beyond the motorway into North Lanarkshire) and the non-denominational Muiredge Primary on Watson Street.
 Uddingston Grammar School, the non-denominational secondary school, is located on the Meadowbank floodplain off Old Glasgow Road; originally founded in 1884, the school relocated to a new campus adjacent to the old buildings in 2009 (a year behind schedule).
-In addition to Muiredge, Uddingston Grammar's catchment extends over both the motorway and the river, encompassing primary schools in Bothwell, Birkenshaw, Viewpark and Newton (Cambuslang).
+In addition to Muiredge and Bothwell, Uddingston Grammar's catchment extends past both the M74 and the Clyde, being associated with feeder primary schools in Birkenshaw, Viewpark and Newton (Cambuslang).
 The closest Roman Catholic secondary schools are Holy Cross High School, Hamilton and Cardinal Newman High School, Bellshill.